astravant/digital-garden-jekyll/_notes/daily-notes.md

 - I like to look for solutions/ideas by asking questions
 - Question perceived truths and paradigms
 	- if biz owners could use 1 algorithm to run their entire business, would they?
 	- Is the current workplace/employment model going to last 5 more years?
 What does the new model look like?
-Why will it or won't it last?
+Why will it or won't it last? (what emerging technologies and trends would shape a shift?)
-	- What is the best way to solve these quesitons?
+	- What is the best way to solve these questions?
 Technological innovation
 	- What does the workforce of tomorrow look like?

 # November 25, 2020